Master of Genomics and Health

 This curriculum is based on the genetic knowledge requirements of the Human Genetics Society of Australasia (HGSA Board of Censors for Genetic Counselling, which governs the certification of genetic counsellors in Australia.
 The course will be delivered via a combination of on-line content and case-based face-to-face tutorials.

 This subject is primarily an experiential subject with a focus on the acquisition of skills.
-Issues of grief, breaking bad news and principles of interviewing with reference to individuals, families and couples will be studied.
-The impact of cultural, religious and family beliefs on a counselling session will be explored.
+Issues of strong emotions and increasing and decreasing emotional intensity in a session will be explored.
+Psychosocial issues and how these impact on the counselling session will also be explored.
 Counselling skills learnt in Principles of Counselling 1 will be further developed through role-plays and discussion of presented case scenarios.
 On completion students will demonstrate self-awareness and the ability to critically appraise their counselling practice.

-This subject provides a sound foundation for participation in multidisciplinary clinical discussions on genomic testing and analysis, and would be a useful introduction for laboratory scientists and clinical staff training in variant curation.
-A background knowledge in genetics and genomics is required.
+The subject provides a sound foundation for participation in multidisciplinary clinical discussions on genomic testing and analysis,and would be useful preparatory learning for laboratory scientists and clinical staff training in variant curation.

-This subject will apply principles of genetic counselling practice to model clinical practice in specialised areas of genetic medicine, including Inherited neurological conditions, cardiac arrhythmias and cardiomyopathies, blood disorders, bone and connective tissue disorders, metabolic conditions, dysmorphology, childhood syndromes and cancer.
+This subject will apply the foundation concepts of human genetics and genomics principles to model clinical practice in specialised areas of genetic medicine, including inherited neurological conditions, cardiac arrhythmias and cardiomyopathies, blood disorders, bone and connective tissue disorders, metabolic conditions, endocrinology and cancer.
 (This curriculum is based on the genetic knowledge requirements of the Human Genetics Society of Australasia Board of Censors for Genetic Counselling, which governs the certification of genetic counsellors in Australia.)
 The subject will be delivered via a combination of on-line content and case-based face-to-face tutorials.

 This capstone internship for the Master of Genomics and Health is designed to provide students a practical experience with up to three external organisations related to their interests.
 Organisations may include, but are not limited to, health settings, research and educational institutes, pathology/diagnostic services, community organisations, and government organisations.
 Students will work across a range of tasks relevant to the organisation’s objectives, and will develop and complete a specific project or professional portfolio in discussion with the host organisation and the Subject Coordinator.
 If students take an internship at three settings, one may be undertaken as a practicum at the students' workplace if appropriate.
 The internship experience will enable students to extend and apply the knowledge acquired during the Master of Genomics and Health.
 The internship will provide students with valuable professional experience, and integrate their academic learning, employability skills and attributes.
 Furthermore, this opportunity will extend their professional networks.